Arpita-deb/Sales_Data_Analysis/README.md

 ## Important Metrics to measure:
 Metrics will help us measure and evaluate the sales performance, and that can provide quantitative and qualitative information about the sales data.
 Some of the important metrics to use for our sales analysis are -

-* Sales volume
+* Sales volume - The number of units of a product or service sold.
-* Sales revenue
-* Sales growth rate
+* Sales revenue/ Total Revenue - The total amount of money received from selling goods or services.
+It's calculated as `Sales Revenue = Sales Volume * Selling Price`.
+* Sales growth rate - The percentage increase in sales over a specific period.
+It's calculated as `Sales Growth Rate = (Current Period Sales - Previous Period Sales) / Previous Period Sales * 100%`.
-* Sales mix
+* Sales mix - The proportion of each product sold relative to total sales.
-* Sales trends
+* Sales trends - Patterns or tendencies in sales over a period of time.
-* Profit per product
-* Total Revenue
-* Year-Over-Year Growth
+* Profit per product - The difference between the selling price and the cost of a product.
+It's calculated as `Profit per Product = Selling Price - Cost of Goods Sold`.
+* Year-Over-Year Growth - The percentage change in a variable over a year.
+It's calculated as `Year-Over-Year Growth = (Current Year Value - Last Year Value) / Last Year Value * 100%`.
-* Total sales per year/quarter/month
+* Total sales per year/quarter/month - The total sales volume or revenue during a specific time period.
-* Total sales per region/state/county/product/channel/teams
+* Total sales per region/state/county/product/channel/teams - The total sales volume or revenue for a specific category.
-* Average order value
-* Customer lifetime value
+* Average order value - The average amount spent each time a customer places an order.
+It's calculated as `Average Order Value = Total Revenue / Number of Orders`.
-* Sales variance
+* Sales variance - The difference between actual sales and forecasted sales.
-* Sales forecast accuracy
-* Return on sales
+* Sales forecast accuracy - The closeness of the forecasted sales to the actual sales.
+It's calculated as `Sales Forecast Accuracy = 1 - (Absolute Error / Actual Sales)`.

 ## Tools used